 Synthetic control method

 SCM compares the outcomes of an intervention in a given population to an artificially created control population not experiencing the intervention but having similar characteristics to the intervention population.
 A predecessor to SCM selected the control group then estimated the effect by subtracting the change in outcomes before versus after the intervention between the intervention and control groups—the difference-in-differences approach.
-If time trends in outcomes would have tracked in parallel across the groups without the intervention, then the estimate derived from the difference-in-differences approach is an unbiased estimate of the causal effect of the intervention.
-But this assumption of parallel outcome trajectories depends on selecting the right control group, and so to minimise bias in selecting this control group, one study introduced SCM as a generalisation of the difference-in-differences approach.2 The authors proposed weighting the potential control units (subgroups comprising the synthetic control population) such that the weighted average control during the pre-intervention period mimics the outcome path and other characteristics in the intervention population.
-The difference in weighted outcomes between this synthetic control group and the intervention group allows an estimate of the intervention’s effect.
+If time trends in outcomes would have tracked in parallel across the groups without the intervention, and then the estimate derived from the difference-in-differences approach is an unbiased estimate of the causal effect of the intervention.
+But this assumption of parallel outcome trajectories depends on selecting the right control group, and so to minimise bias in selecting this control group, the SCM was introduced as a generalisation of the difference-in-differences approach.2 The authors proposed weighting the potential control units (subgroups comprising the control populations) such that the weighted average of outcomes and confounders during the pre-intervention period mimics the outcome path and other characteristics in the intervention population.
+The difference in weighted outcomes post-intervention between this synthetic control group and the intervention group allows an estimate of the intervention’s effect.
 Various approaches are used to derive optimal weights.
 Most studies that use SCM have focused on a single treated unit (usually a geographical place, such as a city) experiencing the intervention, and derived weights for other units not experiencing the intervention to minimise pre-intervention differences between intervention and control groups.
-Another study extended this to multiple intervention units, such as small neighbourhoods or census tracts.3 4 We applied this synthetic control approach for microdata to the evaluation of the Liverpool covid-19 community testing pilot (doi:10.1136/bmj-2022-071374).5
+Another approach extended this to multiple intervention units, such as small neighbourhoods or census tracts.3 4 We applied this synthetic control approach for microdata to the evaluation of the Liverpool covid-19 community testing pilot (doi:10.1136/bmj-2022-071374).5

 When and how to use the SCM

 SCMs are best suited to evaluating population level interventions using a panel of aggregate data across similar units.
-This is because SCM requires continuous, sequential data at consistent and regular time points, with limited random fluctuations over time.6 This synthetic control can be applied when individual level data are not available (eg, to preserve privacy).
+This is because SCM requires continuous, sequential data at consistent and regular time points, with limited random fluctuations over time.6 SCM using aggregate data can be applied when individual level data are not available (eg, to preserve privacy).
 No major event or intervention should have occurred in any group before the intervention, and the intervention should not “leak” into the synthetic control population.
 SCM conventionally requires a discrete time point for when the intervention started, although staggered interventions can be accommodated.7

 Application to covid-19 action research

-During a public health emergency, such as the covid-19 pandemic, policy decisions need to be made quickly on the basis of imperfect evidence.
+During a public health emergency, such as the covid-19 pandemic, policy decisions need to be made quickly based on imperfect evidence.
 New interventions need to be evaluated rapidly.
-Although potential scenarios can be simulated using current knowledge and assumptions, evaluation should be informed by real world data when available.
+Although potential scenarios can be simulated using current knowledge and assumptions, retrospective evaluation should be informed by real world data when available.
 Policy interventions create natural experiments that can be evaluated to inform the next steps in responses.
 Limited access to sufficiently granular data may impair these important rapid evaluations, and SCM is useful for maximising causal information from small area aggregate data that may be more readily available.
 The UK’s response to covid-19 resulted in many natural experiments with potentially important learning for future public health emergencies.
 In supporting local and national covid-19 responses we applied SCM to evaluating the impact of tiered restrictions,8 assessing the effectiveness of vaccination outreach activities,7 and the world’s first pilot of voluntary, mass, asymptomatic rapid antigen testing, as reported in the linked paper (doi:10.1136/bmj-2022-071374).5 9 10

 Issues with interpretation and bias